openwebsolns/techscore/lib/README.md

 require_once('conf.php');
 ```

-This file is not tracked by the repository and can therefore serve as a quick playing ground.
-For
+This file is not tracked by the repository and can therefore serve as a quick playground.
+For actual
-actual testing, consider adding unit and integration tests, under `<repo_root>/tst`.
+testing, consider adding unit and integration tests under `<repo_root>/tst`.

 ## Directory: model

 Contains all the ORM-like classes used in the project.
-These classes map to a database object.
+Each of these classes map to a database
-Techscore uses a custom object-relational mapping library, two versions of which can be found under
+object.
+Techscore uses a custom object-relational mapping library, two versions of which can be
-the `mysqli` and `MyORM` directories.
+found under the `mysqli` and `MyORM` directories.

 ## Directories: tscore and users